-The latest Pixar movie, Lightyear, includes the most prominent example of LGBTQ+ representation in a Disney animated film to date.
+The latest Disney animated movie, Strange World, includes another big step forward for the studio in terms of LGBTQ+ representation.
 Here's everything you need to know:

-In Pixar's Lightyear, Uzo Aduba voices Alisha Hawthorne, Buzz Lightyear's close friend and fellow space ranger.
-Early on in the film, Buzz finds out Alisha is engaged to a woman.
+Uzo Aduba voiced Alisha Hawthorne, Buzz Lightyear's close friend and fellow space ranger, in the Toy Story spinoff released in June.
+Early in the film, Buzz finds out Alisha is engaged to a woman.
 Later, in a tear-jerking, Up-style montage, Alisha's family is shown over the course of many years, and at one point during this, she shares a kiss with her wife.

 What other LGBTQ+ representation has there been in Disney films?